We don’t support this browser anymore.

 Running across all three segments is the services offering, where Caterpillar offers repairs and upgrades throughout its products' life cycles.
 This helps support revenue streams and is an offering that's gone from strength to strength.

-Updated free cash flow guidance is welcome news and helps to ease the pressures that the heavy debt load brings.
+Strong free cash flow guidance is welcome news and helps to ease the pressures that the heavy debt load brings.
 As a mature business, it can stomach a higher debt load, and levels relative to profits have been steady over time.
+That cash flow also supports shareholder returns, with $7.6bn delivered over the first half through dividends and buybacks – though no future returns are guaranteed.

-Caterpillar offers indirect exposure to a range of end markets where we see several growth drivers.
-Looking further out we remain confident in the longer term industry growth drivers, and like Caterpillar as a business leader.
+Caterpillar offers indirect exposure to a range of end markets.
+Looking further out we remain confident in the longer-term industry growth drivers, and like Caterpillar as a business leader.
 We do see some uncertainty in the near term as the level of demand finds a level to settle at.

 Caterpillar key facts